Civil Rights Act of 1964

 The Civil Rights Act of 1964 is a landmark civil rights and labor law in the United States that outlaws discrimination based on race, color, religion, sex, (Note: Three Supreme Court rulings in June 2020 interpreted that employment discrimination on the basis of sexual orientation or gender identity is a form of discrimination on the basis of sex and is therefore also outlawed by the Civil Rights Act.
 See Bostock v.
 Clayton County, and also see below for more details.) and national origin.
 It prohibits unequal application of voter registration requirements, racial segregation in schools and public accommodations, and employment discrimination.
-The act "remains one of the most significant legislative achievements in American history".
+The act is considered one of the most significant legislative achievements in American history.

 Initially, powers given to enforce the act were weak, but these were supplemented during later years.
 Congress asserted its authority to legislate under several different parts of the United States Constitution, principally its enumerated power to regulate interstate commerce under the Commerce Clause of Article I, Section 8, its duty to guarantee all citizens equal protection of the laws under the 14th Amendment, and its duty to protect voting rights under the 15th Amendment.

 The legislation was proposed by President John F. Kennedy in June 1963, but it was opposed by filibuster in the Senate.
 After Kennedy was assassinated on November 22, 1963, President Lyndon B. Johnson pushed the bill forward.
 The United States House of Representatives passed the bill on February 10, 1964, and after a 72-day filibuster, it passed the United States Senate on June 19, 1964.
 The final vote was 290–130 in the House of Representatives and 73–27 in the Senate.
 After the House agreed to a subsequent Senate amendment, the Civil Rights Act of 1964 was signed into law by President Johnson at the White House on July 2, 1964.